jbcoe/iso-cpp-breaking-UB/draft.md

 #### Performance
-The primary complaint against defining overflow for signed integers was lost optimizaton opportunities and the subsequent expected performance degredation.
+The primary complaint against defining overflow for signed integers was lost optimizaton opportunities and the subsequent expected performance degradation.
 Modern compilers take advantage of the currently undefined behaviour on signed integer overflow for a variety of optimizations.